Roger Brainerd, Executive Director

 Roger’s non-profit experience includes nine years as a board member of The Housing Foundation in Orono, four years as President.
 He also served as a board member of the Orono Land Trust.
 His community involvement includes service as a scoutmaster, 4-H leader, and town planning board chair.
 On retiring from public education, Roger and his wife Laura restored an historic 1786 farmhouse in Union which they operate as a bed & breakfast, contributing space for MACS’ office.

-Karen has worked as an Administrative Assistant for Maine Association for Charter Schools since 2011.
+She and Thom enjoy tending their “farmden” and also, especially – sharing time with their five adult children and eight grandchildren.
+Betty has worked as an Administrative Assistant for Maine Association for Charter Schools since 2016.